Rozi19/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-john-doe:- sets the mode of the file hello to this: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello 10-mirror_permissions:- sets the mode of the file hello the same as olleh’s mode 11-directories_permissions:- adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+12-directory_permission:- creating a directory called my-dir with permissions 751 in the working directory